nopri/template/README.txt

       parent directory of data (or session) dir
     - The web.config file contains requestFiltering
       and hiddenSegments settings

+web-mdbootstrap5-admin:
+    Web: admin, using MDB 5 UI Kit, session (header/footer, navbar, sidebar, query string)
+    Based on free admin dashboard template
+    Bundled with MDB 5 UI Kit and jQuery in lib dir Bundled with Font Awesome 6 (Free)

+    Please read how to configure web server

+    session directory:
+    - create in the same directory as *.web files
+    - set writable by web server user

+    Apache HTTP Server:
+    - Please enable .htaccess for data and session dir
+    - Copy .htaccess file in this repo into data and session dir Internet Information Services:
+    - Please copy web.config file in this repo to parent directory of data (or session) dir
+    - The web.config file contains requestFiltering
+      and hiddenSegments settings
 ------------------------------------------------------------

 How to configure web server (Windows, macOS, Linux):